 School District 52 (Prince Rupert) is a small, rural district on the North Coast of British Columbia and serves the public education needs of the communities of Prince Rupert, Port Edward, Metlakatla and Hartley Bay.
 While living in our communities presents an attractive lifestyle choice for some, there is no question that recruitment and retention of qualified staff, especially at the executive level, is an ongoing concern.
 The Board of Education is committed to the goal of delivering high-quality public education to district students.
-To do that effectively, we must recruit and retain management who are qualified, committed and experienced.
+To do that effectively, the district must recruit and retain management staff who are qualified, committed and experienced.

 The Board's compensation philosophy aligns with the statutory system of exempt staff compensation administration in the K-12 public education sector and the British Columbia Public School Employers' Association (BCPSEA) exempt staff compensation management plan (BCPSEA Policy 95-06, Compensation and Employment Standards for School District Employees Not Subject to a Collective Agreement), which is an approved compensation plan under the Public Sector Employers Act.
-Compensation mandates adopted by the Public Sector Employers' Council from time to time are the official policy of BCPSEA and any adjustments to exempt staff compensation levels are considered within the context of the applicable compensation mandate.
+Compensation mandates adopted by the Public Sector Employers' Council (PSEC) from time to time are the official policy of BCPSEA and any adjustments to exempt staff compensation levels are considered within the context of the applicable compensation mandate.

-The Board's compensation philosophy is based upon a set of principles that guide development, maintenance, and decision-making.
+The Board's compensation philosophy is based upon a set of principles that guide development, maintenance, and decision-making with respect to salary structures and total compensation packages and programs.
 At its core is an integrated view of compensation and rewards - not only traditional, quantifiable elements such as salary and benefits (compensation), but also more intangible elements such as career opportunities, learning and career development, work challenge, and a supportive culture (rewards).
-This total rewards model further integrates with plans that establish the Board's overall education, business, and human resources strategies and objectives to attract and retain qualified, experienced, motivated, and high-potential employees who are committed to the Board's overarching goal of delivering a high-quality public education experience to our students.
+This total rewards model further integrates with plans that establish the Board's overall education, business, and human resources strategies and objectives to attract and retain qualified, experienced, motivated, and high-potential employees who are committed to the Board's overarching goal of delivering a high-quality public education experience to the district's students.